opensearch-project/project-website/_community_members/mulugetam.md

 linkedin: mulugetamammo
 ---

-**Mulugeta Mammo** is a Senior Software Engineer, currently leading the OpenSearch Optimization team at Intel.
+**Mulugeta Mammo** is a Senior Software Engineer currently leading the OpenSearch Optimization team at Intel.